willandersson1/PD-NJODE-CONVEX/README.md

 --------------------------------------------------------------------------------
-# Instructions for running experiments mentioned in the thesis
+## Instructions for running experiments mentioned in the thesis

+Here are the instructions to run experiments in general.
+Later we provide the exact commands used to run each specific experiment in the thesis.

 Configs for the datasets can be found in `NJODE/configs/dataset_configs.py`, while the code to generate the datasets is in `NJODE/synthetic_datasets.py`.
 The settings are the ones mentioned in the thesis.